flet-dev/website/docs/guides/python/theming.md

 #### `bgcolor`

+Overrides the default value of `ListTile.bgcolor` in all descendant `ListTile` controls.

 #### `content_padding`

+Overrides the default value of `ListTile.content_padding` in all descendant `ListTile` controls.

 #### `dense`

+Overrides the default value of `ListTile.dense` in all descendant `ListTile` controls.

 #### `enable_feedback`

+Overrides the default value of `ListTile.enable_feedback` in all descendant `ListTile` controls.

 #### `horizontal_spacing`

+Overrides the default value of `ListTile.horizontal_spacing` in all descendant `ListTile` controls.

 #### `icon_color`

+Overrides the default value of `ListTile.icon_color` in all descendant `ListTile` controls.

 #### `is_three_line`

+Overrides the default value of `ListTile.is_three_line` in all descendant `ListTile` controls.

 #### `leading_and_trailing_text_style`

+Overrides the default value of `ListTile.leading_and_trailing_text_style` in all descendant `ListTile` controls.

 #### `min_leading_width`

+Overrides the default value of `ListTile.min_leading_width` in all descendant `ListTile` controls.

 #### `min_vertical_padding`

+Overrides the default value of `ListTile.min_vertical_padding` in all descendant `ListTile` controls.

 #### `selected_tile_color`

+Overrides the default value of `ListTile.selected_tile_color` in all descendant `ListTile` controls.

 #### `selected_color`

+Overrides the default value of `ListTile.selected_color` in all descendant `ListTile` controls.

 #### `shape`

+Overrides the default value of `ListTile.shape` in all descendant `ListTile` controls.

 #### `subtitle_text_style`

+Overrides the default value of `ListTile.subtitle_text_style` in all descendant `ListTile` controls.

 #### `text_color`

+Overrides the default value of `ListTile.text_color` in all descendant `ListTile` controls.

 #### `title_text_style`

+Overrides the default value of `ListTile.title_text_style` in all descendant `ListTile` controls.

 #### `visual_density`

+Overrides the default value of `ListTile.visual_density` in all descendant `ListTile` controls.

 ### `NavigationBarTheme` class